WHITE PAPER ON EDUCATION, SCIENCE, AND CULTURE

 -

-Institute for Artificial Intelligence and Data Sciences (IAIDS), co-administered with the Cyber Defence Command (CDC);
+Institute for Artificial Intelligence and Data Sciences (IAIDS), co-administered with the Ministry of Defence & National Security;

 -